Ranikot Fort

 The site was nominated in 1993 by the Pakistan National Commission for UNESCO world heritage status, and has since been on the tentative list of UNESCO World Heritage Sites.
-The fort is listed as a historical site under the Antiquities Act, 1975 and its subsequent amendments, and is provided protection.
+The fort is listed as a historical site under the Antiquities Act, 1975 and its subsequent amendments, and has a protected status.

 Location

-Ranikot Fort is 90 km to the north of Hyderabad on the indus highway (N55).
+Ranikot Fort is 90 km to the north of Hyderabad on the Indus Highway (N55).
 There is also an easy access of about an hour's journey from Karachi to Sann on the Indus Highway.
 A diversion road, starting a little distance away from Sann, the nearest town, leads to the fort along a rugged 21 km road and reaches the eastern gate of the fort, known as Sann Gate.
 Sann is a rail head on the Kotri-Larkana line of the Pakistan Railway.
 The fort is inside the Kirthar National Park, the second largest national park in Pakistan.

 History

 The original purpose and architects of Ranikot Fort are unknown.
-It was formerly believed that the fort was built during the regimes of the Sassanians, the Scythians, the Parthians or the Bactrian Greeks, however, more recent evidence shows that the fort originated under the Talpurs and constructed during the administration of Nawab Wali Muhammed Leghari, the Prime Minister of Sindh during the Talpur dynasty.
+It was formerly believed that the fort was built during the regimes of the Sassanians, the Scythians, the Parthians or the Bactrian Greeks, however, more recent evidence shows that the fort originated under the Talpurs and constructed during the Talpur dynasty.

 Archaeologists point to the 17th century as the time of its first construction but Sindh archaeologists now agree that some of the present structures were reconstructed by the Talpur dynasty in 1812 at a cost of 1.2 million rupees (Sindh Gazetteer, 677).
 The battlements of Ranikot formed the last capital of the Amirs of Sind, when they were brought under the colonial rule of the British Empire.
 Radiocarbon tests were conducted at the Sann Gate on the charcoal embedded in the mortar of a collapsed pillar of the eastern gate of the fort.
 These tests have confirmed that this gate was probably renovated between the early part of the 18th century and the early part of the 19th century, prior to Britain invading the fort when the Kalhoras, or most likely the Talpur Mirs of Sindh ruled over the area.